-- 1. Review policy and procedures for compliance with state laws and rules. - Provide necessary training and resources to students and school district staff in matters relating to youth mental health awareness and assistance; emergency procedures, including active shooter training; and school safety and security. - 3.
-Serve as the school district liaison with local public safety agencies and national, state, and community agencies and organizations in matters of school safety and security. - 4.
-Conduct a school security risk assessment in accordance with s.
-1006.1493 at each public school using the school security risk assessment tool developed by the Office of Safe Schools. - 5.
-Conduct a tour of each campus once every 3 years with first responders.
+- Review policy and procedures for compliance with state laws and rules. - Provide necessary training and resources to students and school district staff in matters relating to youth mental health awareness and assistance; emergency procedures, including active shooter training; and school safety and security. - Serve as the school district liaison with local public safety agencies and national, state, and community agencies and organizations in matters of school safety and security. - Conduct a school security risk assessment in accordance with s.
+1006.1493 at each public school using the school security risk assessment tool developed by the Office of Safe Schools. - Conduct a tour of each campus once every 3 years with first responders.

-Threat Assessment Teams-the coordination of resources and assessment and intervention with individuals whose behavior may pose a threat to the safety of school staff or students.
-Upon the availability of the behavior threat assessment instrument developed pursuant to s.
-1001.212(12), the threat assessment team shall use the instrument (Sandy Hook Model).
+Threat Assessment Teams-the coordination of resources and assessment and intervention with individuals whose behavior may pose a threat to the safety of school staff or students GCSD is using CSTAG threat assessment instrument.
+This is the recommended instrument by the DOE.
+All threat teams were trained in this instrument and will continue to use it in the 2019-2002 school year.